peterussell/peterussell.github.io_old/_posts/2015-09-17-moving-from-nunit-to-xunit.md

 ---

 I swore it would never be me.
-I'd always have unit test coverage, not like those other chumps who churn out code with no guarantees against regression or fickleness.
-Alas, I'm now one such chump.
+I'd always have unit test coverage, not like those other chumps churning out code with no guarantees against regression or fickleness.

+Alas, now the chump is me.

 The need to rapidly add features to the IWS meant I never quite 'found the time' to write unit tests (let's not even talk about integration or stress tests...).
 I knew it would require writing